superfly/docs/flyctl/cmd/flyctl_deploy.md

-      --nix                   Build with Nix on a remote builder --no-cache              Do not use the build cache when building the image --now                   Deploy now without confirmation -r, --region string         The region to operate on --remote-only           Perform builds on a remote builder instance instead of using the local docker daemon --strategy string       The strategy for replacing running instances.
+      --nix                   Build with Nix on a remote builder --no-cache              Do not use the build cache when building the image --now                   Deploy now without confirmation
+      --push                  Push image to registry after build is complete -r, --region string         The region to operate on --remote-only           Perform builds on a remote builder instance instead of using the local docker daemon --strategy string       The strategy for replacing running instances.
 Options are canary, rolling, bluegreen, or immediate.
 Default is canary, or rolling when max-per-region is set.